 By tradition red starts first.
 The most common opening move is to move the right cannon left to the central line, protecting the general and threatening the opponent's general.
 It is called 当头炮 dāng tóu pào ‘equal head cannon’.
 The normal response by black is to move their left horse in front of their left elephant.
 This move is called 马来跳 mǎ lái tiào ‘horse arrive leap’.
 There are many names for standard openings, moves and strategies.

 The Xiangqi game may also end if a player is unable to make a legal move, unlike in Western Chess this is a win for the opponent rather than a draw; so there are strategies for forcing an opponent into stalemate.
-There are also rules to declare a draw if the same sequence of moves is repeated again and again, as in Western Chess.
+There is also a rule to declare a draw if the same sequence of moves is repeated as in Western Chess.

 Here is a contrived Xiangqi game to illustrate the basic moves and strategies.
 First look at the green area above the river.
 The red chariot is protecting the red soldier and threatening the black horse.
 The black horse is protected by the black chariot.
 If the black horse moves up and two to the right it will reveal the threat from black to red chariot as well as protect the chariot.
 If red moves the soldier one step forward (up) it will threaten the adviser and soldier.
 The adviser would not be able to take it because an adviser only moves and takes diagonally.
 The black soldier would also not be able to take it because it has not yet crossed the river and can not move sideways.
 But note that the red soldier does not currently threaten the black soldier - a promoted soldier after crossing the river takes only sideways and forwards.